 Stand Up to Bullying Day was launched in 2016 with the support of HRH The Duke of Cambridge.
 The day seeks to bring the nation together to take a collective stand against all forms of bullying, whether in school, the workplace or elsewhere.

-Last year the campaign reached over three million people with famous faces such as Jessie J, James McVey and numerous MPs joining the nation to #StandUpToBullying.
+Over the last three years, our annual campaign reached has reached millions of people with famous faces such as Jessie J, James McVey and numerous MPs joining the nation to #StandUpToBullying.

 Standing up means being an upstander, not a bystander.
 It means calling others out when their actions are unkind, reporting conversations online that don't look right and creating a community that will speak out and stand up to bullying.